samsheffield/Advanced_3D_Game_Design/docs/week2.md

     - Have it do something: Trigger UI Text (Can be TextMesh Pro if you're into that!), switch scenes, play a song, etc.

 ## Open Studio
-Please work on your kit development here until *at least* 2pm today.
+Please work on your kit development with whatever remaining time we have in class after the review session.
+If you would like to work remotely, please email documentation of what you accomplished (no matter how small!) by the end of the day.

 ### What to turn in